A veteran public speaker

 I co-founded the social media strategy firm Social Signal, and launched the new media practice at The NOW Group.
 And I have written speeches for Jack Layton, Alexa McDonough, Gregor Robertson and a wide range of other leaders in civic and business life.
 I have more than 25 years of experience as a senior communications strategist.
 And I draw Noise to Signal, a cartoon about the way we live and work in the digitally networked era.

 Finding your authentic voice: in person and online

 Leaders can’t hide behind institutional roles any more.
 Your message only has power if the people it reaches can see and hear the genuine person behind it.
 But authenticity isn’t always easy to attain — especially in an era where retweets and Likes are easier to count than minds changed.
 I show you how leaders can avoid the temptation of pandering, and speak with the kind of conviction and honesty that reaps long-run personal and professional rewards.

-Managers and CEOs as well as political and community leaders have a dilemma: how to lead an emerging generation with no apparent interest in being led?
+Managers, CEOs and political and community leaders alike have a dilemma: how to lead an emerging generation with no apparent interest in being led?
 The answer lies not in commanding compliance, but inspiring alignment based on shared values and purpose.
-I show you how alignment means that what organizations lose in control, they can more than make up for in the passion and loyalty of employees, supporters and customers.
+I show you how alignment means that what organizations lose in control, they can more than make up for in the passion and loyalty of employees, supporters and customers

 Remember when the social web first launched?
 That hierarchy-flattening, silo-busting revolution of authentic expression, creation and connection was going to transform the world.
 Fast-forward 10 years: instead of a revolution, we got a more efficient way to shop — and all those “authentic” relationships are being strip-mined for marketing data and monetization.
 Rarely has such enormous promise been betrayed so thoroughly… but I argue it isn’t too late.
 We can still reclaim an open web with room for both human connection and honest commerce.